lsst-tstn/tstn-010/index.rst

 - Testing of end-to-end functionality for the primary functions for appropriate inputs

     - E.g. does it correctly measure the centroid on a piece of test data to within a given tolerance?

+- Testing that common edge cases are properly captured/treated

 - Testing is *not* required for *all* possible input parameters and combinations